Roads and Transport Policing Command

-The Roads and Transport Policing Command, formerly the Safer Transport Command and Transport Operational Command Unit, is a unit of the London Metropolitan Police Service that polices roads, buses, bus routes, taxis and minicabs.
-It does not police national railways in London, London Underground, Docklands Light Railway or Tramlink, which fall under the remit of the British Transport Police (BTP).
+The Roads and Transport Policing Command (RTPC - codenamed Met Operations 8) is a unit of the Metropolitan Police Service that is responsible for policing roads, buses, bus routes, taxis and minicabs.
+It was formed from two separate Commands: Safer Transport Command and Traffic Operational Command Unit (OCU).
+The OCU is staffed by regular officers and has its own Special Constables, who work alongside regular officers in all areas of the command.

-Formed in 2002 as a joint venture with Transport for London (TfL), it consolidated several existing policing operations.
-The OCU also has Special Constables working alongside regular officers in all areas of the command.
+Both branches operate independently, and perform different roles, but they share a leadership team.
+The RTPC does not police national railways in London, London Underground, Docklands Light Railway or Tramlink, which fall under the remit of the British Transport Police (BTP).

 The Unit maintains a joint command and control centre with London Buses called MetroComm, which is also the command and control centre of the Traffic Operational Command Unit.

-In response to a survey conducted by TfL, which showed that 15% of women using public transport in London had been the subject of some form of unwanted sexual behaviour but that 90% of incidents went unreported, the Safer Transport Command—in conjunction with the BTP, City of London Police, and TfL—launched Project Guardian, which aimed to reduce sexual offences and increase reporting.
+In response to a survey conducted by Transport For London (TfL) which showed that 15% of women using public transport in London had been the subject of some form of unwanted sexual behaviour but that 90% of incidents went unreported, the Safer Transport Command—in conjunction with the BTP, City of London Police, and TfL—launched Project Guardian, which aimed to reduce sexual offences and increase reporting.

 Operational history

+Safer Transport Command was formed in 2002 as a joint venture with Transport for London (TfL), and consolidated several existing policing operations.
+It was known as the Transport OCU.
 On 1 April 2009, Transport OCU became part of Territorial Policing.
 On 29 September 2009, Transport OCU became known as the Safer Transport Command.

 On 1 December 2014, the Safer Transport Command and the Traffic Operational Command Unit were merged to create the Roads & Transport Policing Command (RTPC).
 RTPC provides the MPS with a single, combined command unit responsible for policing the capital's roads and transport network.